 Another major financial burden that comes with freelancing is being responsible for taxes.
 As a freelancer it is up to you to ensure that you are paying federal, state, and local taxes on the income you make.
 If you work through an organization such as Elance or Paypal, you will receive some type of 1099.
 These forms will be used to record your annual income and the amount of taxes.
 The larger your business grows it is worthwhile to purchase some type of record keeping software, such as Quicken or Quickbooks.

 You need to keep track of all your business related expenses, including software or computer purchases, travel expenses, musical or art equipment, and any other business expenses you may have.
 Keep your receipts for these purchases to help verify their validity.
-Lastly, while tax software such as Turbotax does exist, it is also necessary to have a tax professional assist you with your taxes.
+Lastly, while tax software such as Turbotax and TaxAct do exist, it is also necessary to have a tax professional assist you with your taxes.
 These professionals can help give you tips on how to best maximize your business by reducing your tax burden.
 Connecting with other freelancers through the Freelancers Unions can help you find helpful insurance and tax information.

 Freelancing is becoming more and more common, not only due to the recession and lagging economy, but also because more people are seeking work on their own terms.
 Freelancing does allow the opportunity to work from home, or other remote location, the freedom to make your own hours, and focus on something that you truly enjoy.